Christie Wilson, Mario Garcia: Missing California Blackjack Player Body Not Found, Watch ID’s ‘See No Evil’

 On See No Evil, you’ll see video surveillance of Christie Wilson’s last steps.
 The video shows her car entering the parking lot of the Thunder Valley Casino.
 Security video also captured her walking inside the casino and captured footage of her while she played Blackjack.

 Blackjack was Christie Wilson’s favorite game.
-By all accounts, she was a very good player after she took the type to study the game.
+By all accounts, she was a very good player.
 Her natural ability in math also helped her beat some of the best.
 On October 4, 2005, she was hoping for that kind of night.
 Instead, police say Christie Wilson vanished without a trace.

 People at the casino said that she was a regular.
 Although, they noticed a distinct change in her behavior on the night that she disappeared.
 She seemed a little belligerent, and not very polite, quite different from how she normally acted.
 In fact, Thunder Valley employees almost threw her out of the building.
 The process was stopped by Mario Garcia, who could be seen on the video tape playing with her.